-Very few Christian resources are available in the Hamer-Banna language in both print and audio, and the Jesus film is available.
+Scripture is not yet available in the Hamer-Banna language in both print and audio, and the Jesus film is available.
 More laborers and evangelistic tools are needed; however, prayer is the key to reaching them with the Gospel.

 Pray for God to grant His favor and wisdom to any mission agencies that are currently focusing on the Hamer-Banna.

 * Ask the Lord to call additional long-term workers to live and work among the Hamer-Banna.

 * Ask God to strengthen, encourage, and protect the few known Hamer-Banna Christians.

 Pray that the Lord will give these converts boldness to share Jesus with their own people.

 Ask God to call forth prayer teams who will begin breaking up the soil through intercession.

 Ask the Lord to raise up strong local churches among the Hamer.